bhaveshdesale/Content-Management-website/README.md

-# Content-Management-website
+# Task1-Content-management-tool
-This is our mini project of subject programing lab 2 , in this project we make a content management website where we can share our post to the world .
+A content management system, (CMS), is software used to manage content, allowing multiple contributors to create, edit and publish.